Juice: Är det bra för oss att pressa frukt och grönsaker?

 One study found that supplementing your diet with mixed fruit and vegetable juice over 14 weeks improved levels of beta carotene, vitamin C, vitamin E, selenium, and folate, which are all important nutrients1.

-Research also suggests that when consumed in moderation as part of a healthy diet, fruit juice is linked to improved cardiovascular health, reduced risk of stroke and reduced blood pressure2.
+Research also suggests that when consumed in moderation as part of a healthy diet, fruit juice is linked to improved cardiovascular health, reduced risk of stroke and reduced blodtryck2.

 However, whilst drinking juice in moderation - as part of a healthy diet - may have some health benefits - drinking too much juice may lead to health issues because it tends to contain a lot of socker.